gnamma/protocol/PROTOCOL.md

 }
 ```

-The server should respond with a [pong](#pong).
+The server will respond with a [pong](#pong).

 ### Pong

-Pong is the response issued by the server to a [ping](#ping).
-Using the information in this request, the client can figure out what the network latency is.
+Pong is the response issued by the server when sent a [ping](#ping).
+If the client receives a pong, then it can be assumed that the connection is working time.
+The round trip latency can be found be measuring the delta between the `receieved_at` and `sent_at` fields.

 #### Payload